julik/patron/README.md

     sess.post("/foo/stuff", "some data", {"Content-Type" => "text/plain"})

+## Use with HTTPI

+This gem includes an adapter for [HTTPI.](http://httpirb.com/) Load it like so:

+    require 'patron/httpi_adapter'
+    HTTPI.adapter = :patron

+and you can use all the standard HTTPI methods as usual.

 ## Known issues

 Currently, [an issue is at play](https://github.com/curl/curl/issues/788) with OSX builds of `curl` which use Apple's SecureTransport.
 Such builds (which Patron is linking to), are causing segfaults when performing HTTPS requests in forked subprocesses.
 If you need to check whether your